Yogananth-r/machine-learning-resources/README.md

 # Roadmap To Machine Learning & Resources

-This a roadmap to machine learning which I embarked upon!!
+This is a List of Resources to get your journey of Machine Learning Started!!

 ## Journey ( & Resources)